flaviusb/Byeloblog/README.md

     wget https://github.com/flaviusb/Byeloblog/tarball/master

-Then, extract it somewhere convenient.
+Then, extract it somewhere convenient, and add it to your path.

+Alternatively, if you are running Linux and are lazy you can cd to the Byeloblog root directory and run

+    sudo ./install.ik

+This will just create a symlink in /usr/bin pointing to byeloblog.ik.

 ##Use